home > volunteer kindergarten teacher > apply for this program

 Minimum qualification required of volunteers for the program

-Applicants for this program must be able to communicate in simple English since English is the language of instruction.
+Applicants must have at least successfully completed junior high school and be able to communicate in simple English since English is the language of instruction.
+Back to top

 Rough estimate of total cost involved